GraphQL Formatter

 What is GraphQL Formatting?

 GraphQL formatting is the process of applying consistent indentation, spacing, and line breaks to a GraphQL query or mutation.
-While the GraphQL runtime is flexible about whitespace, human developers are not.
-A well-formatted query allows you to visualize the data hierarchy, identify missing brackets, and understand relationship depths at a glance.
+While the GraphQL runtime is flexible about whitespace, human developers are not well-formatted query allows you to visualize the data hierarchy, identify missing brackets, and understand relationship depths at a glance.
 It is the difference between a query being a burden to maintain and being a clear map of your data requirements.

 On the opposite end of the spectrum is minification.
 GraphQL minification removes all unnecessary characters from a query to reduce its size.
 This is particularly useful for optimizing mobile app performance where every byte transmitted over the network counts.
-According to Wikipedia, GraphQL's structural predictability makes it an ideal candidate for these types of automated transformations.
+GraphQL's structural predictability makes it an ideal candidate for these types of automated transformations.
 Our tool gives you the flexibility to switch between these two modes instantly.

 How to Use This GraphQL Formatter